Eomys/pyleecan-doc/coding.convention.md

     convention is to start the name by “comp_” like “computation”.
-By default, a “comp_” function will return the corresponding numerical value (a series of scalar, vector, matrices) and the calling function stores it in the Output object.
+By default, a “comp_” function will return the corresponding numerical value (a series of scalar, vector, matrices) and the calling function stores it in the Output object (generaly after creating a SciDataTool Data object).
     That way the user can find all the available computation by typing “.comp_”.

     | <span style="color:red">NOT TO DO</span> | B=flux_airgap_SDM()      | Calculates airgap flux with SubDomain Model |